muschem/trombone/Transcriptions/Kopprasch/README.md

 * Study #25 (#23 in the horn editions): Both Gumbert editions omit measure #12 from the 1st edition, and begin the following measure a whole-step lower than the 1st edition.
 * Study #27 (#21 in the horn editions): In the 1st edition, both sections are repeated, while in the Gumbert editions, only the first section is marked with a repeat.
 * Study #29 (#32 in the horn editions): The Gumbert editions expand this study significantly to 62 measures, compared to the 1st edition, which has only 34 measures.
+* Study #30 (#29 in the horn editions): The Gumbert trombone edition writes out the repeats in the section following Fine.

 ### Notes